Luke-Byrne-MEng/ACES/README.md

 **This project is still in development, and therefore further documentation will be coming.**

-This project has been developed and optimised for **Ubuntu 20.04** with **ROS Noetic**.
+This project has been developed and optimised for **Ubuntu 18.04** with **ROS Melodic**.
 However it should be simple to edit the install script to use other distros and ROS versions.

 ## Table of Contents